-Three Month s Ended

-March : 31, %
+Three Months En June 30, nded %

 2008 2007 Increase Change

-(in \$0 00's)
+(in \$000's)

-Net sales \$19,132 \$3,701 \$15,431 417%
+Net sales \$24,898 \$4,144 \$20,754 501%

-Net sales for the three month periods ended March 31, 2008 and 2007 were comprised of net sales of our neurology products Acthar and Doral.
-Net sales of Acthar for the three month period ended March 31, 2008 totaled \$18.9 million as compared to \$3.4 million during the same period in 2007.
+Net sales for the three month periods ended June 30, 2008 and 2007 were comprised of net sales of our neurology products Acthar and Doral.
+Net sales of Acthar for the three month period ended June 30, 2008 totaled \$24.7 million as compared to \$3.9 million during the same period in 2007.
 The increase in net sales resulted from the new Acthar pricing level implemented in August 2007.
 In August 2007 we announced a new strategy and business model for Acthar, and initiated a new pricing level for Acthar that was effective August 27, 2007.
 Under the new Acthar strategy, our sales price to CuraScript, our specialty distributor of Acthar, increased to \$22,222 per vial based on a list price of \$23,269 per vial.
-The list price prior to the new pricing level was \$1,650 per vial.
-While total Acthar units shipped have decreased since the implementation of the new Acthar strategy, we shipped 1,260 Acthar units to our specialty distributor during the first quarter of 2008.
-This continued ordering coupled with a positive pattern of insurance reimbursement has resulted in a significant increase in our net sales.
-However, future Acthar orders may be impacted by several factors, including inventory practices at specialty and hospital pharmacies, greater use of patient assistance programs, the overall pattern of usage by the healthcare community, including Medicaid and government entities, and the reimbursement policies of insurance companies.
+Effective June 1, 2008, the discounted sales price to CuraScript increased to \$23,039 per vial based on a list price of \$23,269 per vial.
+The list price prior to the new Acthar pricing level was \$1,650 per vial.
+While total Acthar units shipped have decreased since the implementation of the new Acthar strategy, we shipped 1,560 Acthar units to our specialty distributor during the second quarter of 2008.
+This continued ordering coupled with a positive pattern of insurance reimbursement and rapid patient access to Acthar has resulted in a significant increase in our net sales.
+However, future Acthar orders may be impacted by several factors, including inventory practices at specialty and hospital pharmacies, greater use of patient assistance programs, the overall pattern of usage by the healthcare community, including Medicaid and government entities, the FDA approval of a competitive product, and the reimbursement policies of insurance companies.

-We estimate that seasonally-adjusted end user demand for Acthar since the implementation of the new Acthar strategy has averaged between 1,275 to 1,425 vials per quarter.
+We estimate that seasonally-adjusted end user demand for Acthar since the implementation of the new Acthar strategy has been at or slightly above the high end of our estimated range of 1,275 to 1,425 vials per quarter.
 However, Acthar end user demand follows a distinct historical pattern of significant quarter-to-quarter variability.
 This quarter-to-quarter variability is the result of two separate factors - seasonality and normal variation in Acthar end user demand in the treatment of IS.
 To measure these two factors we evaluated the historical patterns of quarterly Acthar usage within child neurology, as measured by Wolters-Kluwer, a leading provider of prescription data for the pharmaceutical industry.
 We tabulated the average retail demand for each quarter, from July 2002 to June 2007, as a percentage of the overall average quarterly retail demand.
 According to these data, while retail demand in child neurology, where Acthar is now primarily used, stayed constant during the five-year period July 2002 to June 2007, variation from the mean was frequently observed for individual quarters.
 The results of the analysis indicate that due to seasonal factors, end user demand in the first calendar quarter has historically averaged about 15% below the annual average, the third calendar quarter has historically averaged about 12% above the annual average, and the second and fourth calendar quarters are slightly above the annual average.
 The results of the analysis further indicate that the second factor, normal variation in end user demand, also deviates quarter-to-quarter at a similar level as the seasonal variations.